rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-* Explain how dev teams work together
+1. Explain how dev teams work together
+2. Give feedback that results in a positive change to a codebase

 For more information about this project and how great dev teams work together look [here](./engineering_projects/README.md).